Straight pride: Yellowknife, Northwest Territories, Canada (2005)

 In May 2005, the northern Canadian city of Yellowknife announced that it would mark both a gay and straight pride day.
 After the mayor proclaimed June 10, 2005, as Gay Pride Day, Councillor Alan Woytuik proposed that there be a Heterosexual Day.
 The mayor agreed and set it for June 9.
 Woytuik defended the proposal for Heterosexual Day by stating that "recognizing the contributions of heterosexuals is just as legitimate as recognizing the contributions of gay and lesbian communities."
 The group seeking the Gay Pride Day designation was dismayed, asking if Black History Month would be partnered with White Heritage Month and whether days marking heart disease and strokes should be paired with days celebrating good health.
 Woytuik's request for Heterosexual Day was widely reported on.
 Shocked by the attention, he withdrew his request for the proclamation and apologized.
 He referred to his request as a simple one seeking to treat everyone the same which was blown out of proportion.
 The city subsequently rescinded its proclamation of Heterosexual Day.

 Budapest, Hungary (2010)

 In 2010, a heterosexual pride march was held in Budapest.
-Following the route of an earlier gay pride parade, one hundred people participated including two politicians.
+Following the route of an earlier gay pride parade, one hundred people participated including two members of parliament Dóra Dúró and Előd Novák.
 The march's stated goal was to prevent future use of public spaces by homosexuals for gatherings.